 Until the clampdown, it was easy for traffickers to obtain the drug from factories with few questions asked.
 The law change meant that ketamine became a far more heavily controlled drug, making it harder to obtain from high street chemists and commercially from factories.

-Around the same time as the clampdown, 1,175 kg of the drug—more than 1 million grams worth—meant for export to the UK, Australia, and the US was seized at a chemical plant in Maharashtra.
-Then, in February of 2014, police uncovered a huge haul of 225 kg of ketamine—the equivalent of a year of UK ketamine seizures in one day—in pallets of frozen food after stopping a VW van on the M6 outside Manchester.
-In June of the same year, ketamine was reclassified by the Home Office from a Class C to a Class B drug, meaning steeper sentences for those caught smuggling the drug into the UK.
+Around the same time as the clampdown, 1,175kg of the drug – more than one million grams worth – meant for export to the UK, Australia and the US was seized at a chemical plant in Maharashtra.
+Then, in February of 2014, police uncovered a huge haul of 225kg of ketamine – the equivalent of a year of UK ketamine seizures in one day – in pallets of frozen food after stopping a VW van on the M6 outside Manchester.
+In June of the same year, ketamine was reclassified by the Home Office from a class C to a class B drug, meaning steeper sentences for those caught smuggling the drug into the UK.

 Chinese authorities, responding to rising problematic ketamine use in China and Hong Kong, have tried to limit the availability of the drug's precursor compounds, such as hydroxylamine, a chemical more generally used in the production of nylon.
-Even so, the number of clandestine labs in China—the epicenter of global ketamine production and use—is rising.
-Analysts believe not all of the ketamine being pumped out of these places is ending up in the nasal cavities of people in that region and that increased production of ketamine in clandestine laboratories in China has been a contributing factor to the end of the UK drought.
+Even so, the number of clandestine labs in China – the epicentre of global ketamine production and use – is rising.
+Analysts believe not all of the ketamine being pumped out of these places is ending up the nasal cavities of people in that region and that increased production of ketamine in clandestine laboratories in China has been a contributing factor to the end of the UK drought.

-"It is highly likely that ketamine produced in Chinese labs is now reaching the UK market," Martin Raithelhuber, the illicit synthetic drug expert at the United Nations Office on Drugs and Crime (UNODC), told me.
+"It is highly likely that ketamine produced in Chinese labs is now reaching the UK market," Martin Raithelhuber, Illicit Synthetic Drug Expert at the United Nations Office on Drugs and Crime (UNODC), told me.
 Raithelhuber says the underground labs have proliferated across China in the last six years.
 Chinese authorities closed more than 100 such labs in 2014.
-The export of ketamine from China to Europe, he pointed out, follows an already established route of other relatively novel psychoactive substances, such as synthetic cannabis and cathinones (chemical "cousins" of amphetamines) including mephedrone.
+The export of ketamine from China to Europe, he points out, follows an already established route of other relatively novel psychoactive substances, such as synthetic cannabis and cathinones (chemical "cousins" of amphetamines) including mephedrone.

 It should come as no surprise that China, the world's biggest trading nation, is rapidly becoming the world's number one provider for the rising market in synthetic psychoactive drugs, of which ketamine is one of the most popular in Britain.

-This shift will turn China, a country with some of the harshest anti-drug laws in the world, into the planet's biggest drug dealer.
-If that's a situation the West dreads, then there is only one way of avoiding it—but it's not one governments in Europe and the Americas will be particularly keen to back: the legalization of the plants that people have been using to get high for thousands of years.
+This shift will turn China, a country with some of the harshest anti-drug laws in the world, into Earth's biggest drug dealer.
+If that's a situation the West dreads, then there is only one way of avoiding it – but it's not one governments in Europe and the Americas will be particularly keen to back: the legalisation of the plants that people have been using to get high for thousands of years.